-- "20.
-Presumption where public servant accepts any undue advantage. any trial of an offence in section 7 or punishable under section 11, it is proved that a public accused of offence servant an has accepted or obtained or attempted obtain for himself, or for any other person, any undue advantage from person, it shall be presumed, unless the contrary is proved, that he accepted or obtained or attempted to obtain that undue advantage, as a motive or reward section 7 for performing or to under cause performance of a public dishonestly either improperly or himself or by another public servant or, as the case may be, any undue advantage consideration for without or a consideration which he knows to be inadequate under section 11." - 11.
-In view of the above, once the undue advantage i.e., any gratification whatever, other than the legal remuneration is proved to have been accepted by the is entitled accused, the Court to raise the presumption under Section 20 that he accepted the undue advantage as a motive or reward under Section 7 for performing or to cause performance of a public duty improperly or dishonestly.
-No doubt,
+"20.
+Presumption where public servant accepts any undue advantage. - Where, in any trial of an offence punishable under section 7 or under section 11, it is proved that a public servant accused of an offence has accepted or obtained or attempted to obtain for himself, or for any other person, any undue advantage from any person, it shall be presumed, unless the contrary is proved, that he accepted or obtained or attempted to obtain that undue advantage, as a motive or reward under section 7 for performing or to cause performance of a public duty improperly or dishonestly either by himself or by another public servant or, as the case may be, any undue advantage without consideration or for a consideration which he knows to be inadequate under section 11."

-Presumption is rebuttable.
+11. In view of the above, once the undue advantage i.e., any gratification whatever, other than the legal remuneration is proved to have been accepted by the accused, the Court is entitled to raise the presumption under Section 20 that he accepted the undue advantage as a motive or reward under Section 7 for performing or to cause performance of a public duty improperly or dishonestly.
+No doubt, such presumption is rebuttable.
 The Constitution Bench in Neeraj Dutta (supra), also had dealt with the issue of presumption under Section 20 of the Act and held as under: -

-- "88.7. (g) Insofar as Section 7 of the Act is concerned, on the proof of the facts in issue, Section 20 mandates the court to raise a presumption that the illegal gratification for the was purpose of а motive or reward as mentioned in the said Section.
-The said presumption has to be raised by court legal presumption as a presumption in law.
+"88.7. (g) Insofar as Section 7 of the Act is concerned, on the proof of the facts in issue, Section 20 mandates the court to raise a presumption that the illegal gratification was for the purpose of a motive or reward as mentioned in the said Section.
+The said presumption has to be raised by the court as a legal presumption or a presumption in law.
 Of course, the said presumption is also subject to rebuttal.
-Section 20 does not apply to Sections 13(1)(d)(i) and (ii) of the Act." - 12.
-In the instant case the pre-trap and post-trap proceedings were duly proved by the prosecution by examining the concerned witnesses, who had duly supported the case of prosecution.
-Both the courts below recorded have the findings that the prosecution had proved beyond reasonable doubt the conscious acceptance of the tainted currency by the accused and also the recovery of tainted currency from the appellant.
+Section 20 does not apply to Sections 13(1)(d)(i) and (ii) of the Act."

+12. In the instant case the pre-trap and post-trap proceedings were duly proved by the prosecution by examining the concerned witnesses, who had duly supported the case of prosecution.
+Both the courts below have recorded the findings that the prosecution had proved beyond reasonable doubt the conscious acceptance of the tainted currency by the accused and also the recovery of tainted currency from the appellant.
 Therefore, the burden had shifted on the appellant to dispel the statutory presumption under Section 20 of the said Act, and prove that it was not accepted as a motive or reward for the performance of his public duty, which the appellant had failed to dispel.
 The explanation offered by the appellant did not tally with the statement of the complainant recorded under Section 164 of Cr.P.C.
-The High Court had also recorded that appellant the defence taken by the that acceptance of tainted currency by him was towards the Audit fees of the Society was not proved by him in as much as there was nothing on record to show that the amount paid by the complainant Laxmaiah to the appellant was out of the funds of the Society.
+The High Court had also recorded that the defence taken by the appellant that the acceptance of tainted currency by him was towards the Audit fees of the society was not proved by him in as much as there was nothing on record to show that the amount paid by the complainant Immadi Laxmaiah to the appellant was out of the funds of the Society.

 13. Both the courts have appreciated the evidence on record threadbare in the right perspective and have found the appellant guilty for the offence under Section 7 and Section 13(1)(d) r/w 13(2) of the PC Act.
-We do not see any valid ground to interfere with the well considered findings recorded by both the courts below.
+We do not see any valid ground to interfere with the well-considered findings recorded by both the courts below.